 Cons of Booking with Chase Points

-Finally, there’s no question that there are ways to squeeze much more value out of your Chase points by using Chase transfer partners.
+Finally, there's no question that there are ways to squeeze much more value out of your Chase points by using Chase transfer partners.
 Still, this is a valuable option.
+And if you're not looking to dive deep into the weeds of maximizing airline programs, it doesn't get much easier than this.

 How to Earn Chase Ultimate Rewards Points